The Topology of General Cosmological Models: Introduction

 Investigations using the `circles in the sky' method have claimed that many of the Bieberbach manifolds are unlikely candidates for the topology of the universe \cite{Cornishetal}, and robust constraints have been placed on the possible spherical topologies that can be detected \cite{Weeksetal}.
-Another primary tool that has been used to investigate cosmic topology is the `method of images' \cite{Bond1,Bond2}, which has achieved restrictions in the compact hyperbolic setting.
+Another primary tool that has been used to investigate cosmic topology is the `method of images' \cite{Bond1, Bond2}, which has achieved restrictions in the compact hyperbolic setting.
 See \cite{Lum} for a survey of results.
 Furthermore, using the $\Lambda$CDM and Bianchi models, the Planck mission \cite{Planck} has found no significant evidence for nontrivial topology.
 It should be pointed out, however, that the candidate ring topologies (those covered by $S^1\times S^2$) were not considered in this analysis since they do not arise within the models studied.
-Therefore if the universe is indeed closed, as is strongly suggested by Planck \cite{EllisLarena}, then modulo the ring topologies which have not been previously investigated, the current evidence seems to point towards the 3-sphere as the most likely cosmic topology.
+Early WMAP data was analysed in \cite{ALS1} and \cite{ALS2}, which ruled out most (but not all) spherical spaces, namely all except for the 3-sphere and two specific quotients of it.
+Therefore if the universe is indeed closed, as is suggested by Planck \cite{EllisLarena}, then modulo the ring topologies which have not been previously investigated, the current evidence seems to point towards the 3-sphere as the most likely cosmic topology.
+See, however, the very recent analysis of \cite{ABFS} showing evidence for toroidal topology.

+We now summarize our results.
+In Section 2 we give an explicit derivation of the Ehlers-Ellis formula \cite{Ellis}.
+Using this formula, and without the usual assumptions of homogeneity and isotropy, when critical closure density is surpassed we show that the full list of possible topologies for the universe is no larger than the spherical spaces allowed in FLRW models.
+Furthermore, if the critical density is not quite achieved, we show in Section 3 that topological restrictions still apply to closed universes that have small diameter.
+Smallness is measured in terms of the density, though the precise relationship is not known.